Banking Basics

 The freeze entails the bank restricting specific transactions, whether compelled by legal mandates or decided upon at the bank’s discretion.

 While temporary, it effectively blocks specific bank or investment account activities, including withdrawals, money transfers, and payments.
-Scheduled payments also remain unprocessed during this period, though incoming payments can still be received.
+Scheduled payments remain unprocessed during this period, though incoming payments can still be received.

 The decision to freeze a bank account is driven by reasons deemed appropriate by the bank, aiming to prevent breaches of regulations, ongoing policy violations, or implementing cost-saving strategies.